 Get struck by lightning at this restaurant is located in Georgetown on M Street.
 Thunder Burger has 10 burgers to choose from including a half-pound beef burger and an impossible burger for a plant-based option.
 They also serve a Ventura Highway with a beef patty topped with triple cream Brie and caramelized red onion, or a Buffalo Stomp made with a bacon-wrapped bison burger with blue cheese, onions, tomato, and remoulade.
 With these intense burgers comes a side of Thunder fries, cranberry vinaigrette coleslaw, or apple potato salad is served with it.
 Now with outdoor dining available.

-“A candy store for meat lovers” The Washington Post called this restaurant.
-With three locations in the DMV area, this place will serve you a big juicy burger cooked how you like it.
+Situated in D.C. multi-dining option The Root, Red Apron is top-notch.
+This place will serve you a big juicy burger cooked how you like it.
 Their meats have no hormones, no antibiotics, they are handmade, authentic, and Animal Welfare Approved.
-Pricing from $15 to $17 a burger, they also serve a $20 charcuterie board.

 Hamburgers are America’s national dish, that doesn’t mean the French can’t cook up a delicious one!
-Le Diplomate serves traditional French dishes but has a particularly renowned Burger Américain, plated with French styled fries.
+Located on the always buzzing 14th Street Corridor, Le Diplomate serves traditional French dishes but has a particularly renowned Burger Américain, plated with French-styled fries.
 If you are in the market for a fancier burger, perhaps this one will satisfy your taste buds.